jwcmitchell/playbook_famous_phonegap/splash_screen.md

     };

 Later in `main.js` you'll find the code that actually disabled the device splash screen, leaving ours behind.
-We include a number of Timer's to give a bit of leeway in making sure everything is rendered without "flashes" (occurs if we get rid of our Splash Screen before famo.us is ready).
+We include a number of Timer's to give a bit of leeway in making sure everything is rendered without "flashes" (which occur when/if we get rid of our Splash Screen before famo.us is ready).

     // Hide device splash screen, start our splash screen animation App.Functions.SplashAction();